 Skills you'll build:

-Microsoft Excel, Python Programming, Data Analysis, Data Visualization (DataViz), SQL, Data Science, Spreadsheet, Pivot Table, IBM Cognos Analytics, Dashboard, Pandas, Numpy, Ipython, Cloud Databases, Relational Database Management System (RDBMS), Predictive Modelling, Model Selection, Data Virtualization, Plotly, Matplotlib, SQL and RDBMS
+Microsoft Excel, Python Programming, Data Analysis, Data Visualization (DataViz), SQL, Data Science, Spreadsheet, Pivot Table, IBM Cognos Analytics, Dashboard, Pandas, Numpy, Jupyter notebooks, Cloud Databases, Relational Database Management System (RDBMS), Predictive Modelling, Model Selection, Dashboards and Charts, dash, Matplotlib, SQL and RDBMS

 Networking is one of the best ways to land a job in your dream career successfully.
-According to CNBC, estimations conclude somewhere between 50 and 80 percent of jobs are filled through networking .
+According to CNBC, estimations conclude that nearly 80 percent of jobs are filled through networking .
 Connections made through people you already know, college mentors, classmates, or coworkers during internships can be valuable in getting your resume in front of the right people.